Weekly payments may be suspended, reduced or stopped if certain requirements are not met.

 If they determine you have some capacity to work, then your weekly payments may be reduced or stopped according to the amount that you could earn in that capacity.

 These decisions can be reviewed.
+See work capacity disputes for more information.

 After 130 weeks of weekly payments